INFOSYS221-2022/lab-01-introduction-to-git-fatehuh/README.md

 - using markdown
 - create a list

 This is fun.
-I'm confused but it's fun.
+I'm still confused though.
+Very confused.